Nicaraguan Revolution: Revolution

 In the 1970s, FSLN began a campaign of kidnappings, which led to national recognition of the group in the Nicaraguan media and solidification of the perception of the group as a threat.
 The ruling regime, which included the Nicaraguan National Guard, trained and influenced by the U.S. military, declared a state of siege, and proceeded to use torture, rape, extrajudicial killings, intimidation and press censorship in order to combat the FSLN attacks.
 This led to international condemnation of the regime and in 1978 the US cut off aid over its human rights violations.
 In response, Somoza lifted the state of siege.

 Other opposition parties and movements began to consolidate.
 In 1974, the Unión Democrática Liberal (UDEL; English: Union for Democratic Liberation) was founded by Pedro Joaquín Chamorro Cardenal, editor of the Managua newspaper La Prensa.
 The alliance included two anti-Somoza liberal parties as well as conservatives and the Nicaraguan Socialist Party.

 On 10 January 1978, Cardenal was murdered, allegedly by the Somoza regime, and riots broke out in Managua targeting the Somoza regime.
 Following the riots, a general strike on 23–24 January called for the end of the Somoza regime and was successful at shutting down around 80% of businesses in Managua and the provincial capitals of León, Granada, Chinandega, and Matagalpa.

-In the words of William Dewy, a Citi Bank employee who witnessed the Managua riots:
+In the words of William Dewy, a Citibank employee who witnessed the Managua riots: